-Communication is so important to a marriage, and technology has taken over most of that.
-This Marco Polo app review explains why this app is exactly what you need to have a better marriage!
+Communication is so important to a law enforcement marriage.
+This Marco Polo app review explains why this app is exactly what you need to have better communication with your police spouse!

 I’m not sure if you’ve ever seen/heard of the studies about how we communicate with each other.
 I’ve heard it a few times, but I had sort of a revelation the other day when I thought about it.